AbdoOo20/Booking-Service-System/README.md

 12. **SendGrid**
     This package integrates with SendGrid, enabling the system to send email notifications for various events, such as bookings, cancellations, and reminders.

+13. **PayPal**
+    Integrate with PayPal for all payment and payout operations.

 ## Setup Instructions